Westfield Friends School: History

 Historical sketch: Westfield Friends Meeting-house (by Nathan H. Conrow).
 Exact publication date is unknown.

 In 1785, land on Riverton Road in Cinnaminson Township, New Jersey, valued at "Six Pounds, Hard Money" was purchased by Westfield Friends Meeting, the local monthly meeting of the Religious Society of Friends (Quakers).
 The land had earlier been owned by Thomas Lippincott and called his "West Field," hence the name that remains today.

 The school was founded in 1788.
 In that year, the monthly meeting appointed a committee to visit and have the oversight of a school kept by Abraham Warrington.
 This school was likely kept in his own home near Fork Landing and was co-educational from the time of its founding.
 Westfield Friends School has been operated under the care of the Westfield Friends Meeting for all of its history, making it the oldest Quaker school in the United States run by a meeting (church congregation).

 In the summer of 1791, Warrington proposed purchasing "a lot of ground off of the upper corner of Samuel Shute’s lands for erecting a school house."
 The meeting records further show that this lot was purchased from Samuel Shute on July 27, 1791 and presumably the stone schoolhouse was erected shortly afterwards.
 This school building stood on or very near the site of the present-day brick pre-kindergarten building on Riverton Road.

 In 1799 more land was acquired by Westfield Friends Meeting.
 The 1791 building was torn down in 1840, with salvaged materials used in the construction of the foundation walls of the present larger brick building.
 The building has remained in use since that time and has been enlarged five times.
 Funded by revenue from the sale of additional land, construction of a new brick meeting house was completed on April 13, 1860.
 This building is now the school's pre-kindergarten annex.
 With the exception of three years from 1905–1907, the school has been continually active since 1795.

 The centuries-long relationship between the school and the meeting has shaped both communities, which consider the relationship "a precious stewardship and trust."

 Enrollment and school structure

 Westfield Friends School enrolls students age 2 (in preschool) through grade 8.
 Total enrollment is 140, with 15 faculty, for a student-to-teacher ratio of approximately 9:1.
 The average class size is 11.
 The school has an early learning program with full-day pre-kindergarten and full-day kindergarten, a lower school with grades one to five, and a middle school with grades six through eight.
-The school does not include a special needs program.
+The school does not include a special education program.